Sub-spin-flop switching of a fully compensated antiferromagnet by magnetic field

-To quantitatively study the resistivity anisotropy, we define the dimensionless anisotropic ratio $\zeta$ as $(R_{y}-R_{x})/R_{x}$, where the subscripts denote the field orientation parallel to $y$ and $x$ axis, respectively.
+To quantitatively study the resistivity anisotropy, we define the dimensionless anisotropic ratio $\zeta$ as $(R_{x}-R_{y})/R_{y}$, where the subscripts denote the field orientation parallel to $x$ and $y$ axis, respectively.
 Due to hysteresis in MR, $\zeta$ clearly depends on field-application history.
 To obtain $\zeta$ at zero field, we employ the following field-training process: the sample is zero-field cooled to the target temperature, then subjected to 9 T, and finally returned to zero field.
-Figure \ref{sum}(a) shows the temperature dependence of $\zeta_{FT}$(0T), which decreases initially with increasing temperature, exhibits a hump slightly above $T_{N2}$, and approaches zero above $T_{N1}$. $\zeta_{FT}^{ZFW}$(0T), which is field-trained at 1.8 K followed by zero-field warming, shows similar values at low temperatures but exhibits no hump around $T_{N2}$ and decreases rapidly to zero when approaching $T_{N1}$ [Fig. \ref{sum}(a)].
-While $T_{N2}$ is discernible in $\zeta$(0T), it becomes nearly indistinguishable in $\zeta$(9T) as shown in Fig. \ref{sum}(b).
+Figure \ref{AMR}(e) shows the temperature dependence of $\zeta_{FT}$(0T), which decreases initially with increasing temperature, exhibits a hump slightly above $T_{N2}$, and approaches zero above $T_{N1}$. $\zeta_{FT}^{ZFW}$(0T), which is field-trained at 1.8 K followed by zero-field warming, shows similar values at low temperatures but exhibits no hump around $T_{N2}$ and decreases rapidly to zero when approaching $T_{N1}$ [Fig. \ref{AMR}(e)].
+While $T_{N2}$ is discernible in $\zeta$(0T), it becomes nearly indistinguishable in $\zeta$(9T) as shown in Fig. \ref{AMR}(f).
+These complicated temperature-dependent behaviors could come from factors including the relaxation time, the band splitting, the magnetic structure and the ordered moment values \cite{WuS19}, and the pinning strength of magnetic domains.